 3. Speak with the Pastor.

+Do you have access to the Pastor or is that important to you?
+There are churches that have as small as five members, and some as large as 10,000 members on any given Sunday.
+All individual’s goals vary when it comes to church size.
 However, an important question that you need to understand is whether you care to speak with your Pastor or have access to him or her.
 There are some people who do not care whether they get to hug or speak with their Pastor.
 However, there are others who want to hug their Pastor, ask for prayer, and want to have a connection with him or her.
-Which one are you?
+Which type of relationship do you desire with church administration?
 Does the Pastor of this church have limited accessibility?
+Do you have to go through several people to speak with him or her?
 These are all valid questions to ask yourself.

 4. Pray and seek God for guidance.

-I am excited about your journey in finding a new church home.
+Whomever you are, I want you to know that I am excited about your journey in finding a new church home.
 This is a huge decision, and I would love to hear your thoughts on the four points that I have listed above.